Skip to content

 Netflix's recommendation engine is one of the best in the world — for Netflix content.
 It's deeply personalized based on your viewing history and behavior, and it drives real engagement.
 If you only use Netflix, its algorithm does a solid job.

 The limitation is scope and incentive.
-Netflix will never recommend a Hulu exclusive or an A24 film that left the platform.
+Netflix will never recommend a Hulu exclusive or an A24 movie that left the platform.
 And it's financially motivated to push its originals.
 TasteRay has no catalog to promote — it just finds what fits your mood, wherever it's streaming.

 TasteRay doesn't replace Netflix's algorithm — it complements it by searching beyond one platform.